Study in Cyprus

 Private universities teach in English, while every public university offers courses taught in English.

 Universities require proof of English competency before enrolment.
 There's no official language testing system, so consider the IELTS (International English Language Testing System).
-Students without adequate skills may be granted one month's free intensive tuition.
+Students without adequate skills may be granted one month's free intensive tuition by some institutions.

-Institutions may also require overseas students to have a good knowledge of Greek.
+Institutions may also require overseas students to have a good knowledge of Greek or Turkish.

 Comparison to UK qualifications